Shopify/slate/README.md

 ### What does this mean?

-There will be no dedicated maintaner during this period.
-All future work will be evaluated base on **Shopify themes development needs** bias.
+Slate won't have any dedicated maintainers during this period.
+All future work will be evaluated based on **Shopify's own development needs**.

 For example:

-- Features / bug fixes PRs will be addressed by any Shopify developers if their work is either blocked by Slate or could be highly benefit with Slate integration.
+- PRs for bug fixes will be addressed by Shopify developers if their own work is blocked; either by bugs that have not yet been fixed or if their own work could benefit from new Slate features that do not currently exist.
-- Community PRs are welcome, however, we cannot promise a quick turn around for review, merge and publish.
-This is up to the availabilty of any Shopify developers that takes the time to address a community PR.
+- Community PRs are always welcome!
+However, we cannot promise a quick turnaround time for reviewing, merging and publishing these updates.
+This is entirely up to the availability of Shopify developers and PR contributions will be addressed intermittently and when time permits.

-Since there is no dedicated maintaner, there is no expectations for any Shopify developers to address other request / issues other than the ones they are working on.
+Since there is no dedicated maintainer, there won't be any expectations for Shopify developers to address others' requests and/or issues, other than the ones that are currently being worked on.

 ### Should I continue using Slate?
 You may.
 As it is, Slate is still useful for Shopify themes development.